dbeltman/MountnSync/README.md

 ### What does this do?

-- Discover bind mounts attached to a specified container
+- Discover bind mounts attached to a specified container or service
 - Back up these bind mounts to a destination of your choosing
-- Gracefully shuts down the container before backing up, and starts it up again after backing up
+- Gracefully shuts down the container/service before backing up, and starts it up again after backing up
 - (Optionally) Archive the backup so it is stored in a timestamped .tar.gz file for easy organising
+- Allows for exluding mounts via config.yaml

 ### How does it do that?